Long-term Land Leasing

 What does a Long-term Land Lease involve?

 A land lease is a written legal agreement between a landowner (lessor) and an active farmer (lessee) utilising the land.
-The lease is signed by both parties, witnessed by an independent person and stamped by revenue.
+The lease is signed by both parties, witnessed by an independent person.

 The basic details that are included in a lease are.